Am I Mediocre? The Truth Most People Don’t Want to Face

 - Familiarity

-So even when people genuinely want to grow, they often still choose comfort in the moment-to-moment decisions that actually shape their direction.
+So even when people genuinely want to grow, they often end up choosing comfort in the small day-to-day decisions that ultimately shape the direction of their lives.

 2. Systems Override Motivation